scotticles/EasyPing/README.md

 ## Description

 EasyPing was written to ping devices such as network switches or critical points on a network and notify me and any co-worker(s) when the devices went up or down.
 I already use monitoring tools but those collect more then just a ping and are often a bother to do a simple ping task.
-I needed to have a ping solution that would notify me.
+I needed to have a ping solution that would notify me without the hassle.
 There are plenty of tools out there that already do this but I wanted a simple script to do it without having a database backend service and having a web gui.

 I picked a CSV file as the database table so that its easy to edit in a text editor such as vim or nano.

-My current setup sends me emails for some of the devices and for more critical, I use my Pushover for my more critical things.
+My current setup sends me emails for some of the devices, I use Pushover for my more critical things.
 I implemented Web checks and Script running which has made it a wrapper for cron job scripts with better notifications.

 This system works well and hopefully it will help you out if you go with it.